Write a function that takes two numbers: the total bill, total,

 15.0

-Write a function that takes occupation and total_spent and prints True if the person qualifies for the discount,
+Write a function that takes income, age, and savings and prints True if the person qualifies for a loan,

 and False otherwise.
 Examples: